home-assistant/home-assistant.io/source/_integrations/waze_travel_time.markdown

 Notes:

 - If a unit system is not specified, the integration will use the unit system configured on your Home Assistant instance.
 - Origin and Destination can be the address or the GPS coordinates of the location (GPS coordinates has to be separated by a comma).
 You can also enter an entity id which provides this information in its state, an entity id with latitude and longitude attributes, or zone friendly name (case sensitive).
+For origin, most people will want to use the device that tracks their location.
+I.e device_tracker.kevin_pixel_gps.
 - The string inputs for `Substring *` allow you to force the integration to use a particular route or avoid a particular route in its time travel calculation.
 These inputs are case insensitive matched against the description of the route.
 - When using the `Avoid Toll Roads?`, `Avoid Subscription Roads?` and `Avoid Ferries?` options be aware that Waze will sometimes still route you over toll roads or ferries if a valid vignette/subscription is assumed.
 Default behavior is that Waze will route you over roads having subscription options, so best is to set both `Avoid Toll Roads?` and `Avoid Subscription Roads?` or `Avoid Ferries?` if needed and experiment to ensure the desired outcome.